blackhorsewu/3Drotation/3drotation.md

 $$

-It can be seen that they can be obtained by multiplying the vector $V$ with the coordinate matrix $A$ on the left, as :
+It can be seen that they can be obtained by multiplying the vector $V$ with the coordinate matrix $A$ on the left, as:

 $$
 \left[ \begin{array}{rrr}
 1 & 0 & 0 \\